The Best Food Souvenirs from Japan: Snacks, Sweets, and Drinks

 There’s nothing like Japanese mayonnaise, in particular, Kewpie.
 Once you’ve had it, it’s hard to go back to regular old mayonnaise, and it’s something my aunt always asks for when I visit Canada.

-One main reason why it’s so delicious is that each bottle contains four egg yolks, giving it a rich and creamy flavor.
+One key reason why it’s so delicious is that each bottle contains four egg yolks, giving it a rich and creamy flavor.

 Instant Ramen